The Kentown Wizard Foundation

 3. Geographic or Personal Connection

-Many supported organizations have connections to the North West of England, particularly Lancashire and Blackpool (Kenneth Townsley's home region).
-However, the foundation also supports national organizations.
+Many supported organisations have connections to the North West of England, particularly Lancashire and Blackpool (Kenneth Townsley's home region).
+However, the foundation also supports national organisations.

 4. Long-Term Partnership Approach

-The foundation favors multi-year commitments (3-5 year partnerships are common), suggesting they value sustained relationships over one-off grants.
+The foundation favours multi-year commitments (3-5 year partnerships are common), suggesting they value sustained relationships over one-off grants.

 5. Projects with Maximum Impact